Every author I know gets asked the same question: How do you write a book?

 Being famous and wealthy: Now this is the kicker.
 About 50% of the time the real thing people want to know is how to become a famous millionaire rock-star author dude.
 As if a) I qualified, b) I could explain how it happened, or c) I’d be willing to tell.

 First, this assumes writing is a good way to get rich.
 I’m not sure how this lie started but writing, like most creative pursuits, has always been a less than lucrative lifestyle.
 Even if a book sells well, the $$$$ to hour ratio will be well below your average corporate job, without the health benefits, sick days, nor the months where you can coast by without your boss noticing.
 These days people write books after they’re famous, not before.
 And if the only books you read are bestsellers, well, you have a myopic view of the publishing world.
-Over 100k books are published in the US annually, and few sell more than a few thousand copies, and what causes books to sell may have little to do with how good a book is, as we’ve all been mystified by the abysmal bestsellers and surprised by amazing books few seem to know about.
+Over 100k books are published in the US annually, and few sell more than a few thousand copies.
+What causes books to sell may have little to do with how good a book is, as we’ve all been mystified by the abysmal bestsellers and surprised by amazing books few seem to know about.
 Either way, to justify the effort you’ll need reasons other than cash.